 The true difference between Social media stalking and cyberstalking

-The Social media stalking and cyberstalking are two parallel lines which are differentiated from one another with a slight gap.
+Social media stalking and cyberstalking are two parallel lines that are differentiated from one another with a slight gap.

 On the contrary, in the case of cyberstalking, you have to be conscious instead of playing the role of mercy victim.
 While putting any information on the internet, you have to re-think your decision.
 Public posts are one part but what you are sending in private in the form of messages or text can be taken against you.

-In clear words, social media is open to all so social media stalkers can easily approach you whereas in cyberstalking, they need to do a little more efforts to approach you.
+In clear words, social media is open to all so social media stalkers can easily approach you whereas in cyberstalking, they need to do a little more effort to approach you.

 How predator cyberstalk on social media?

 With a slight turn in the century, social media is come up as a new wave of communication.
 Whether its the fastest growing technology but sometimes leaving an account imbalance.